Porges/ways-to-play/src/articles/cards/ceki/ceki.md

 [^oicho-kabu]: Is there any remote connection to {%gameref oicho-kabu%} here?

-{/*
+> [!todo]
+>
-The “Kowa” name I think is probably also derived from a game, and was eventually applied to the cards themselves.
+> The “Kowa” name I think is probably also derived from a game, and was eventually applied to the cards themselves.
 It is likely from an older Chinese language term for the number nine, referring to the number of cards needed to complete the hand, or also for the target number to be achieved in a different type of game.
-*/}

 > [!figure]
 >